The ABC’s of Golf Shaft Flex: No Longer Your Normal ARS’s

 Specialty Shaft Flexes

-The flexes mentioned above have pretty much stood the test of time since shafts first received flex designations, but that is not the case anymore.
+The shaft flex codes mentioned above have pretty much stood the test of time since shafts first received flex designations, but that is not the case anymore.
 Here is a primer to get you up to speed with all the new designations you may encounter.

 LL